pilotmoon/PopClip-Extensions/source/OpenAIChat.popclipext/Readme.md

 # OpenAI Chat

-PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or newest GPT-4o [Chat API](https://platform.openai.com/docs/api-reference/chat).
+PopClip extension to send the selected text to [OpenAI](https://openai.com/)'s GPT-3.5, GPT-4, GPT-4-Turbo or GPT-4o [Chat API](https://platform.openai.com/docs/api-reference/chat).

 The response is pasted after the selected text.
 The previous messages in the chat are sent along with each new message, allowing an extended dialogue with the AI.